Walter of Saint-Valéry

 Walter of Saint-Valéry (d. after 1098) was a Norman lord who held substantial Manors in Middlesex following the Norman Conquest of England, and later became a key participant in the First Crusade under Robert of Normandy.

-Walter was the son of Bernard I of Saint-Valéry, the grand-son of Papia of Normandy (William the Conquerer's aunt), and the great-grandson of Richard II, Duke of Normandy.
+Walter was the son of Bernard I of Saint-Valéry, the grand-son of Papia of Normandy (William the Conqueror's aunt), and the great-grandson of Richard II, Duke of Normandy.
 Walter hailed from Saint Valery-sur-Somme in Flanders, from which William sailed in 1066.
 Following the Norman Conquest Walter was awarded the Manors of Hampton and Isleworth (comprising the hundred of Hounslow), along with property in Olden and Creeting in Suffolk.

 Walter was a participant in the First Crusade, accompanying Robert of Normandy as a member of Robert's army.
 He was present at the siege of Nicaea in 1097 and scouted with the Turkish Christian convert Bohemond the army of Ridwan before the Battle of the Lake of Antioch.
 He guarded Adhemar of Le Puy in the mountains near the port of Simeon after finding what was thought to be the Holy Lance.

 Walter married Hodierna of Montlhéry, daughter of Guy I of Montlhéry and Hodierna of Gometz.
 Walter and Hodierna had two sons: